microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

 ![DockerOverviewTile](pictures/DockerPics/DockerOverviewTile.png?raw=true)

-The top tile shows hosts that are overwhelmed with CPU or Memory usage (>90%), as well as an overview of how many containers you have in the environment and whether they’re failed, running, or stopped.
+The top tile shows an overview of how many containers you have in the environment and whether they’re failed, running, or stopped.

 ### Dashboard view
-Click the solution pack tile.
+Click the Container solution tile.
 From there you’ll see views organized by:
 * Containers by image
 * 	Host
 *	Errors
 *	Audit Trail
-The container solutions pack works by collecting various performance metrics and log data and sending it to the Operations Management Suite service.
+The container solutions works by collecting various performance metrics and log data and sending it to the Operations Management Suite service.
 Each pane you see on the UI is a visual representation of a search that is run on this data.

 **Try it:** Click on the top tile of this pane.
  ![DockerHostsPicture](pictures/DockerPics/DockerContainerHosts.png?raw=true)